ItMustBeACamel/KSP_TrimPlus/README.md

 ## Installation

-Simply copy the contents of this package to your KSPs GameData folder
+Simply copy the content of this package to your KSPs GameData folder